THE GREAT KIWI BEERFEST, HAMILTON 2020.

 The selection of beers on offer was mind-blowing.
 The craft beer industry in New Zealand is certainly alive and very well right now.
 Some of the drops on offer were rather strange-sounding, definitely plenty to experiment with for the adventurous connoisseur.

 All of the brewers were very happy to lean on the bar and start geeking out with beer talk.
 You quickly learnt not to ask the backstory on the beer unless you were happy for your ear to be chewed for 15 minutes, the enthusiasm for the craft apparent everywhere.

 There was a surprising level of chatter among groups of people taking the entire beer-tasting process rather seriously.
 Sure, one or two youngsters decided to rush the cheap taps and get as pissed as humanly possible, but on the whole, the vast majority of punters were there for the atmosphere and opening their minds and pallets to new tastes.

-Jake Bartos is your quintessential performer, back by a motley band of characters, each with equalling appealing personalities and sound.
-Adam Spencer’s low-end bass courtesy of that crazy yellow 5-string Music Man is chest-punchingly good, backed with the excellent percussion work by Johnny on drums, resulting in a very heavy but solid backline.
+Jake Bartos is your quintessential performer, backed by a motley band of characters, each with equalling appealing personalities and sound.
+Adam Spencer’s low-end bass courtesy of that crazy yellow 5-string Music Man is chest-punishingly good, backed with the excellent percussion work by Johnny on drums, resulting in a very heavy but solid backline.

 The live stage suits this band, the extreme volume and visuals make Summer Thieves a band you must see live to appreciate.